 Will the pet crematorium collect my pet from home?

-Most pet crematoria will be able to arrange to collect your pet’s body from your home or from the vet’s surgery.
-They will often be collected along with other pets from your vet, and sometimes others, and they will all be transported together.
+Your pet crematorium will be able to arrange to collect your pet’s body from your home or from the vet’s surgery, whichever you prefer.
+If your pet is collected from the vet surgery they will often be collected along with other pets, and they will all be transported together.

 Depending on when your pet has died it is sometimes necessary for them to be kept in a cold storage area or mortuary room at your vets prior to being collected.
 To ensure that your pet receives the correct treatment and service when they reach the pet crematorium they will be individually bagged and labelled for identification purposes.